 The automatic transfer switch is the brain of your generator system, telling it when to turn on and off.
 Installing it correctly requires specific technical knowledge.
 For instance, the wiring between your meter, transfer switch, and main panel must be the correct size—or gauge—to handle 200 amps of current safely.
 Using undersized wiring can create a serious fire hazard.
 A professional installer knows exactly what components are needed, from the right gauge of copper cable to the correct breakers, ensuring your transfer switch can manage your home’s full electrical load and operate seamlessly with your residential standby generator installation.

-Understanding Local Codes and Permits
+A Quick Guide to Local Codes and Permits

 Any major electrical work, including a panel upgrade and generator installation, must comply with the National Electrical Code (NEC) as well as local ordinances.
 These regulations exist to ensure the work is done safely.
 A reputable installer will manage this entire process for you, from conducting a site assessment to securing the necessary permits and scheduling final inspections.
 Working with a team that is familiar with the requirements in your specific service area is a huge advantage.
 It guarantees your project is completed correctly and legally, giving you peace of mind that your backup power system is safe, reliable, and fully compliant.